 Days 1 to 3 – Athens

-This 15-day itinerary through mainland Greece and the Peloponnese begins in Athens which will probably also be your starting point, since it is where the main airport is located.
+Our15-day mainland Greece and the Peloponnese trip started in Athens, which will likely be your starting point as well, since this is where the main international airport is located.

-Oh, and before you correct me, Athens is not in the Peloponnese region, but there is no way to leave this Greek treasure out of a roadtrip to the country, right?
+Oh, and before you correct me, Athens is not in the Peloponnese , but there’s no way to leave this Greek gem out of a road trip around the country, right?

 .